Whiteknight/whiteknight.github.com/drafts/sub_problems.md

    signature.
 The MultiSub should handle mapping a signature to a Sub, but should be flexible enough to support an N:1 mapping.

+What I want to impress upon you, the reader, with this post is that the Sub PMC is extremely poorly designed.
+Since it's the lynchpin of Parrot, the thing that makes control flow work, that's a pretty bad thing to get so horribly wrong.
+I don't want to say that I have all the designs and solutions to fix it just yet, but this issue is squarely in my crosshairs right now and you can expect some movement on this issue in the near future.